All students have access to 24/7 free and immediate telemental health services through SaintsCare powered by TimelyMD.

 - Health Coaching: access to a nutritional specialist to help you adopt healthier lifestyle behaviors related to sleep issues, weight management and more

-D'Youville's on-site counseling center is located on the 1st floor of Marguerite Hall and available to students as needed.
+D'Youville's on-site counseling center is located on the 3rd floor of the Koessler Administration Building (KAB).
+The on-site counseling center is located within the Wellness Lodge, and all services are available to students as needed.
 If you are unable to utilize SaintsCare, need an in-person appointment, or would like an evaluation to discuss the best option for you please complete this form.

 - For mental health emergencies after-hours or on weekends please contact D’Youville Campus Safety at (716) 829-7777 if you are on campus or Erie County Crisis Services at (716) 834-3131